#LightTheWorld—Feed the Hungry: A Service Project for Tweens & Teens

 I think it’s really nice that u thought of doing this.
 Thanks for inviting me!

-It does feel good to help others, and it was really cool to watch Sophia and her friends feel that as they participated in Lighting the World.
+It does feel good to help others, and it was really cool to watch my daughter and her friends feel that as they participated in Lighting the World.
 I was proud of her for coming up with the idea and for wanting to include her friends.
-This is something they will hopefully remember for a long time, and I hope Sophia will want to do it again next year!
+This is something they will hopefully remember for a long time, and I hope she will want to do it again next year!

 As thanks to her friends, we made some quick #LightTheWorld tags and sent each one home with a cheesecake—there’s more than one way to feed the hungry after all!